 The best way to travel to the Canal Parade is by public transport or on foot.
 Should you arrive by bike, please make sure you place your bike in one of the designated bike racks.
 Please note that many places usually available for parking your bike are not available during Pride; these places are marked with yellow signs.
 If you place your bike there, it will be cut off and taken away by the municipality.
 Is your bike gone?
 Call +31 (0)20 334 45 22.

-During Pride we, as an organization, provide 1,500 additional bicycle parking spaces on the Frederiksplein.
-On Sunday, August 8th the racks are removed and bicycles that are still attached are cut-off and left behind.
-Costs for chain-replacement are not reimbursed and we are not responsible for any theft.
+During Pride, we as an organization, provide 1,500 additional bicycle parking spaces on the Frederiksplein.
+On Sunday the racks are removed and bicycles that are still attached are cut-off and left behind.
+Costs for chain replacement are not reimbursed and we are not responsible for any theft.

 Keep our Pride clean!